-- 17.1.1 The value of the Scheme Property of the Company shall be the value of its assets less the value of its liabilities determined in accordance with the following provisions. - 17.1.2 All the Scheme Property (including receivables) of the Company is to be included, subject to the following provisions. - 17.1.3 Scheme Property which is not cash (or other assets dealt with in Clause 16.1.6) or a contingent liability transaction shall be valued as follows: - 17.1.4 units or shares in a collective investment scheme: - 17.1.4.1 if a single price for buying and selling units is quoted, at the most recent such price; or - 17.1.4.2 if separate buying or selling prices are quoted, at the average of the two prices provided the buying price has been reduced by any preliminary charge included therein and the selling price has been increased by any exit or redemption charge attributable thereto; or - 17.1.4.3 if no price or no recent price exists, at a price which in the opinion of the ACD is fair and reasonable; - 17.1.5 any other transferable security: - 17.1.5.1 if a single price for buying and selling the security is quoted, at that price; or - 17.1.5.2 if separate buying and selling prices are quoted, the average of those two prices; or - 17.1.5.3 if, in the opinion of the ACD, the price obtained is unreliable or no recent traded price is available or if no price exists, at a value which in the opinion of the ACD reflects a fair and reasonable price for that investment; - 17.1.6 property other than that described in Sections 17.1.4, and 17.1.5 above: - 17.1.6.1 at a value which, in the opinion of the ACD, represents a fair and reasonable mid-market price. - 17.1.7 Cash and amounts held in current and deposit accounts and in other timerelated deposits shall be valued at their nominal values. - 17.1.8 Property which is a contingent liability transaction shall be treated as follows:
+- 17.1 The value of the Scheme Property shall be the value of its assets less the value of its liabilities determined in accordance with the following provisions. - 17.2 All the Scheme Property (including receivables) is to be included, subject to the following provisions: - 17.2.1 Property which is not cash (or other assets dealt with in paragraph 21.2.2 and 21.2.3 below) shall be valued as follows and the prices used shall (subject as follows) be the most recent prices which it is practicable to obtain:

+17.2.1.1 units or shares in a collective investment scheme:

+- (i) if a single price for buying and selling units or shares is quoted, at that price; or - (ii) if separate buying and selling prices are quoted, at the average of the two prices providing the buying price has been reduced by any initial charge included therein and the selling price has been increased by any exit or redemption charge attributable thereto; or - (iii) if, in the opinion of the ACD, the price obtained is unreliable or no recent traded price is available or if no recent price exists, at a value which, in the opinion of the ACD, is fair and reasonable;

+17.2.1.2 immovable property:

+- (i) by a Standing Independent Valuer (as defined in the glossary to the FCA Rules) appointed by the ACD with the approval of the Depositary, in accordance with UKPS 2.3 of the Royal Institute of Chartered Surveyors' Valuation Standards (The Red Book) (sixth edition published January 2008 as updated and amended from time to time; - (ii) on the basis of a full valuation with physical inspection (including, where the immovable is or includes a building, internal inspection), at least once a year; and - (iii) on the basis of the last full valuation, at least once a month;

+17.2.1.3 exchange-traded derivative contracts:

+- (i) if a single price for buying and selling the exchange-traded derivative contract is quoted, at that price; or - (ii) if separate buying and selling prices are quoted, at the average of the two prices; - 17.2.1.4 over-the-counter derivative contracts shall be valued in accordance with the method of valuation as shall have been agreed between the ACD and the Depositary;

+17.2.1.5 any other investment:

+- (i) if a single price for buying and selling the security is quoted, at that price; or - (ii) if separate buying and selling prices are quoted, at the average of the two prices; or - (iii) if, in the opinion of the ACD, the price obtained is unreliable or no recent traded price is available or if the most recent price available does not reflect the ACD's best estimate of the value, at a value which, in the opinion of the ACD, is fair and reasonable; and - 17.2.1.6 property other than that described in 21.2.1.1-21.2.1.5 above: at a value which, in the opinion of the ACD, is fair and reasonable (less any dealing costs (as defined below)).

+For the purposes of this Section, "dealing costs" means any fiscal charges, commission or other charges payable in the event of the Company carrying out the transaction in question (but excluding any preliminary charge payable by the Company on the purchase of units or shares), assuming that the commission and charges (other than fiscal charges) which would be payable by the Company are the least that could reasonably be expected to be paid in order to carry out the transaction.